 Design Attribute Checklist for Relative TSR Awards

 Intensifying these challenges are the underlying calculations, which involve complex references across potentially dozens of peer firms and can be prone to error.
 These errors can show up in the upfront valuation.
 They can also creep into the post-grant tracking, which is a terrific way to foster skepticism and mistrust among the recipients of rTSR awards.
-Errors in the post-grant tracking can in turn lead to financial statement problems, making this a shared risk between executive compensation and financial reporting professionals.
+Errors in post-grant tracking or payout calculations can in turn lead to financial statement problems, making this a shared risk between executive compensation and financial reporting professionals.

 In the meantime, if your company has committed to rTSR, none of that matters.
 What does matter is this: How do you track and communicate rTSR awards effectively?
 How do you keep them top-of-mind for the executives who receive them?